-With three tax year-ends since the launch of Tax Free Savings Accounts (TFSA) in South Africa, many advisors and clients are still debating the best way to maximise the tax benefits of TFSAs.
-What has not helped much is that most product providers, including life companies, banks, unit trust management companies and LISP investment platforms, have jumped on the bandwagon and launched TFSAs over the past three years.
-This proliferation of TFSA product options, with the accompanying wave of good-news marketing material, have left many investors and advisors wondering how best to utilise a TFSA as one of a number of tax-efficient savings tools.
+With five tax year-ends since the launch of tax-free savings accounts (TFSAs) in South Africa in March 2015, many advisors and clients are still debating the best way to maximise the tax benefits of TFSAs.
+What has not helped much is that most product providers, including life companies, banks, unit trust management companies and LISP investment platforms, have jumped on the bandwagon and launched TFSAs over the past five years.
+This proliferation of TFSA product options, with the accompanying wave of good-news marketing material, has left many investors and advisors wondering how best to utilise a TFSA as one of a number of tax-efficient savings tools.

 In this article we will share some of the feedback we have received when discussing this problem with financial advisors, and highlight the implications of some of the different options available to investors.